-OPENING DAY - Residence halls open for registration the morning of Sunday, June 20th.
-For efficiency, and to provide as much opportunity for safe distancing a staggered move-in schedule will be used, and students/families will be notified of their assigned time in early June.
+OPENING DAY - Residence halls open for registration the morning of Sunday, June 19th.
+For efficiency, and to provide time opportunity for COVID-19 protocols, a staggered move-in schedule will be used, and students/families will be notified of their assigned time in early June.
 After students have registered and moved in, they will begin an afternoon and evening of orientation.
 They will meet staff, the faculty, and the Site Director, take a walking tour of the campus, attend residence hall meetings, gather for the community's opening convocation and, just as they are about to drop, for a final social event.
-Details of this crucial (and longest) day will arrive in our early June mailing.
+Details of this crucial (and longest) day will arrive in an email in June.